A/B testing and Multivariate testing are the two experimental tools which are similar yet different in many aspects.

 - Complex to use only useful for marketing media specialists.

-Hope you liked the differences between the two.
-If I missed out on any point or you have any query let me know.
+Hope you liked these differences between A/B Testing and Multivariate Testing.
+If I missed out on any point or you have any queries, let me know in the comment section.
 I’ll happy to help.